 Dies Wide Open: M dies with her eyes open, leaving Bond to close them for her.

-Dirty Cop: "Officer" Silva and a couple of his men shoot up an inquiry board hearing
+Dirty Cop: "Constable" Silva and a couple of his men shoot up an inquiry board hearing

 Disney Villain Death: The fight on the top floor of a Shanghai skyscraper ends with Patrice falling to his death after slipping out of Bond's hands.